 Sothorn style Buddha is very popular.
 We bought many of these amulets at the famous Wat Phra Mahathat temple in Nakhon.
 This is solid silver and has a very unique design on the reverse side.

-Many Thais will wear Takrud amulets in 2017.
+Many Thais wear Takrud amulets.
 These are hollow tubes that are filled with something – soil, bone, or in this case rolled sacred (blessed) prayer scrolls.